sergeysolovev/react-unplug/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+[SemVer](http://semver.org/) is used for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License